Behind every good businessman, there is a great accountant.

 As the financial accounting definition suggests, it is a process that captures all finance-related data of an organization.
 Managerial accounting, on the other hand, analyses this data to provide financial advice to businesses.
 Below is a comparison between the two concepts to highlight their differences:

-- Objective of Accounting: Financial accounting reflects the financial wellness of a firm, while management accounting uses that information to set business goals and drive decision-making.
+- The objective of Accounting: Financial accounting reflects the financial wellness of a firm, while management accounting uses that information to set business goals and drive decision-making.

 - Reporting: Management accounting, like cost accounting, is meant for an internal purpose, and as such do not get reported outside the company.
 This is just the opposite in the case of financial accounting.